 - Select Disk Management under Device Manager, find and right-click on SD card, and select Format Volume

-- Rename and reset file system of SD card to NTFS or FAT32 as your need, follow the on-screen guidelines to complete the format process
+- Rename and reset the file system of the SD card to NTFS or FAT32 as you need, follow the on-screen guidelines to complete the format process

 Restore SD Card to Full Capacity on Mac: